Tributes pour in for Ram Jethmalani; Prez, PM hail eminent jurist | Devdiscourse

-A host of country's top leaders on Sunday condoled the demise of Ram Jethmalani, with President Ram Nath Kovind hailing him as a "distinguished jurist" while others remembered him as an "iconic public figure" and a crusader in both law and politics.
-Vice President M Venkaiah Naidu and Prime Minister Narendra Modi also offered their tributes to the veteran jurist and former Union minister.
+A host of country's top leaders on Sunday condoled the demise of Ram Jethmalani, with President Ram Nath Kovind hailing him as a "distinguished jurist" and others remembered him as an "iconic public figure" and a crusader in both law and politics.
+Vice President M Venkaiah Naidu and Prime Minister Narendra Modi also offered their tributes to the former Union minister.

 Modi said Jethmalani was "witty, courageous and never shied away from boldly expressing himself on any subject".
 "In the passing away of Shri Ram Jethmalani Ji, India has lost an exceptional lawyer and iconic public figure who made rich contributions both in the Court and Parliament," the prime minister tweeted.